cm-ngokx/CMPG-323-Project-5-31846769/README.md

 ## URL to my report published on power bi
-To access the report
+The project is under my workspace on power bi the workspace name is Cmpg323 Project5 To access the report
 Use the following email: 31846769@mynwu.ac.za   password: #Cherish@123 And the following link: https://app.powerbi.com/groups/03d299eb-fdee-4d6b-accf-ab459641e1aa/list?experience=power-bi